damikh13/chat_room_project/README.md

 ### Server Side

 Run the server with the following command:
-`./server cfg/server/server.cfg logs/server/server.log`
+`./server cfg/server/server.cfg`

 ### Client Side

+(Example based on the first client)
 Run the client with the following command:
-`./client cfg/clients/first.cfg logs/server/first.log`
+`./client cfg/clients/first.cfg`

 ## Usage

 1. **Registration and Authorization:**

     - When you first connect to the chat room, you have the option to either register or authorize.
-    - If you choose to register, a new password will be added to the server's database.
+    - If you choose to register, a new password will be added to the server's database (database.txt was changed to normal form).
     - If you choose to authorize as a registered user, you will have three (by default, configurable in the server's config file) attempts to enter your password.
     - If you fail to enter the correct password within the specified attempts, you will be disconnected.
     - If you succeed, you will be connected to the chat room.